 What is secondary hypertension?

-One in ten people with hypertension have a recognised, underlying cause and are then said to have secondary hypertension.
+One in ten people with high blood pressure have a recognised, underlying cause and are then said to have secondary hypertension.
 Signs that hypertension may be secondary include:

 - a very high blood pressure (for example 180/120 mmHg or higher)